top of page

 In 2023, Leães made history as the first Brazilian pianist to perform at the New Orleans Jazz Museum, further solidifying his deep connection with the city and its musical culture.
 His impact was recognized by the prestigious Blues Matters!
 Magazine (UK), which nicknamed him the "Brazilian Professor", a tribute to the legendary New Orleans pianist Professor Longhair.

-Leães has left his mark on the international scene, performing at renowned festivals such as the New Orleans Jazz Fest (USA), Montreal Jazz Festival (Canada), and Lucerne Blues Festival (Switzerland).
+Leães has left his mark on the international scene, performing at renowned festivals such as the New Orleans Jazz Fest (USA), Montreal Jazz Festival (Canada), Lucerne Blues Festival (Switzerland) and, most recently, at the Bourbon Street Fest in São Paulo, Brazil — one of the most important festivals dedicated to New Orleans music worldwide.
 In 2013, he was invited to open for Elton John at Estádio do São José in Porto Alegre, delivering a memorable solo performance.

 Regularly active in the Southern U.S. music scene, Leães performs at legendary venues like the Maple Leaf and Tipitina’s, true temples of New Orleans music.
-Additionally, the Brazilian pianist is responsible for the Jazz Fest Kickoff at the Maple Leaf, an event that launches the venue's concert schedule during New Orleans' most important music festival – and possibly the most significant in the world.
+Additionally, the Brazilian pianist is responsible for the Jazz Fest Kickoff at the Maple Leaf, an event that launches the venue's concert schedule during New Orleans' most important music festival.

 During his tours, he has shared the stage with some of the city's biggest names, including Lionel Batiste Jr., John Fohl, Jon Cleary, Kirk Joseph, Eddie Christmas, and Reggie Scanlan.
 He also took part in the posthumous release of the live album Live at Chicago, by his piano guru and the greatest R&B piano legend of New Orleans – the iconic Professor Longhair.
 On that occasion, Leães took his idol’s place at the piano, performing alongside a band of top local musicians at the Louisiana Music Factory.